Bland's rule: Algorithm

-It can be formally proved that, with Bland's selection rule, the simplex algorithm never cycles, so it is guaranteed to terminate in a bounded time.
+It can be formally proven that, with Bland's selection rule, the simplex algorithm never cycles; therefore, it is guaranteed to terminate within a bounded time.

-While Bland's pivot rule is theoretically important, from a practical perspective it is quite inefficient and takes a long time to converge.
-In practice, other pivot rules are used, and cycling almost never happens.
+While Bland's pivot rule is theoretically important, from a practical perspective, it is quite inefficient and takes a long time to converge (for example, the simplex method applied to the Klee-Minty cube).
+In practice, other pivot rules are used, and cycling rarely happens.

 Extensions to oriented matroids

 In the abstract setting of oriented matroids, Bland's rule cycles on some examples.
 A restricted class of oriented matroids on which Bland's rule avoids cycling has been termed "Bland oriented matroids" by Jack Edmonds.
 Another pivoting rule, the criss-cross algorithm, avoids cycles on all oriented-matroid linear-programs.